It's Time to Apply for Financial Aid

 What might you receive?

-NIU uses the results of your FAFSA, along with your academic credentials, to determine your eligibility for grants from NIU and the government, federal work-study, student loans and some scholarships.
+NIU uses the results of your FAFSA, along with your academic credentials, to determine your eligibility for most of our financial aid programs and some scholarships.
+You may be eligible for assistance covering up to all, or a significant portion of, your costs.

-You could use your award money not just toward tuition and fees, but also for housing, books, supplies and even transportation.
-If you’ve applied to NIU or are already enrolled and have filed your FAFSA, watch for your award letter in the spring to learn all about your financial aid.
+You could also use award money not just toward tuition and fees, but also for housing, books, supplies and even transportation.
+If you've applied to NIU or are already enrolled and have filed your FAFSA, watch for your notification in the spring to learn all about your financial aid.

 The Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial aid